bendorr/lucs_af/README.md

 ```

 #### > `all_by_all_helix_rmsds.py`
-Similar to `all_by_all_rmsds.py` but calculates RMSD and TM-score matrices specifically for helix regions.
-Useful for analyzing helix-specific structural diversity in LUCS design libraries.
+Similar to `all_by_all_rmsds.py` but calculates helix RMSD matrices.
+Calculates helix RMSD for multiple alignment methods.
+Helix RMSD is defined as the RMSD between the longest common helical stretches of two topologically matched helices (keeping the central helical residues and trimming the C-terminal residue where necessary).

 **Usage:**
 ```bash